ng-lang/ng/docs/guide/Steps-for-new-syntax.md

     - `src/ast/ast.cpp` for method implementations, especially `accept()` and `~T()`
     - `include/ast.hpp` for new AST visitor method
     - `src/visitor.cpp` for implement AST visitor method
-    - `src/ast/serializer` for AST type serialize/deserialize
+    - `src/ast/serializer.cpp` for AST type serialize/deserialize

 Steps:

-  1. Create new token type
+  1. Create new token type (if not exists)
   2. Add lexer method to lex the token
   3. Check if reserved tokens were used and update
   4. Add lexer test